static-motion/AndroidTicTacToe/README.md

 A feature-rich Android application for playing Tic Tac Toe in both single-player and multiplayer modes.
 The game supports AI opponents and peer-to-peer multiplayer.

+*Note: This is a legacy project created during early Android development learning.
+While functional, the codebase reflects learning-stage coding practices and is maintained for historical/portfolio purposes.*

 ## Features

 - 🎮 Classic Tic Tac Toe gameplay